peterbrittain/asciimatics/doc/source/io.rst

     supports mouse events (e.g. xterm) in the terminfo database.
 Even then, not all terminals report all events.
 For example, the standard xterm function is just to report button clicks.
-If you need your application to handle mouse move events too, you will need to use the xterm-1003 terminal type instead.
+If you need your application to handle mouse move events too, you will need to use a terminal that supports the additional extensions - e.g. the xterm-1003 terminal type.

 Screen Resizing
 ---------------